GoogleCloudPlatform/cloud-foundation-fabric/modules/secret-manager/README.md

 ### Secret IAM bindings

-IAM bindings can be set per secret in the same way as for most other modules supporting IAM, using the `iam_members` variable.
+IAM bindings can be set per secret in the same way as for most other modules supporting IAM, using the `iam` variable.

 ```hcl
 module "secret-manager" {